 - Heavy alcohol consumption

-Endovascular treatment is a minimally invasive procedure which inserts a hollow plastic tube (catheter) into an artery, usually in the groin and threads it through your body to the aneurysm.
+Interventional neuroradiologists diagnose and treat patients with brain aneurysms using the least invasive techniques available in order to minimize risk to the patient and improve health outcomes.
+Endovascular treatment is a minimally invasive procedure during which a hollow plastic tube (catheter) is inserted into an artery, usually in the groin, and threaded through the body to the aneurysm.
 The treatment stops the blood flow to the aneurysm, which causes a clot that seals off the aneurysm from the artery.
-This is accomplished using coils which can be assisted by the use of a stent or balloon or by using a special stent called flow diverter.
+This is accomplished using coils, which can be assisted by a stent/balloon or a special stent called flow diverter.